Semester Classes & Dates

 Book: None

-Supplies: Sewing machine, pins, fabric marking pencils, sewing scissors, sewing tape measure, and stitch ripper.
+Supplies: Sewing machine, pins (in a pin cushion) , fabric marking pencils, sewing scissors, sewing tape measure, and stitch ripper.
 They will also need fabric for sewing projects throughout the semester.

 Fees: $35